Aircraft Mechanic Schools in Iowa

 Licensure & Certification Requirements

-The examinations to become certified as an aircraft mechanic in Iowa by the FAA are divided into three major parts.
-The first part involves written tests to ensure that candidates possess the necessary theoretical knowledge in their chosen specialty.
+The FAA certification examinations for aircraft mechanics in Iowa are divided into three major parts.
+The first part consists of written tests to ensure candidates possess the necessary theoretical knowledge for their chosen specialty.

 The second part involves an oral examination conducted by a designated mechanic examiner.
-Lastly, candidates must also participate in a practical examination designed to assess their hands-on maintenance skills.
+Lastly, candidates must complete a practical examination to assess their hands-on maintenance skills.

 Once they pass all three examinations, professionals will be issued their aviation mechanic certificate, which enables them to secure job placement as aircraft maintenance technicians.

-Candidates may also choose to pursue other advanced certificates after a few years on the job.
+Candidates may also pursue additional advanced certificates after a few years on the job.
 These include the Inspection Authorization, Avionics Technician, and FAA Repairman certificates.

 Top Aircraft Mechanic Schools in Iowa